Bert R. Boyce: Career and research

 Boyce’s most notable research centers measurement and retrieval in information science, youth librarianship, and library resource access for rural communities.
 One of Bert R. Boyce’s most frequent collaborators in publications is his wife, Judith I. Boyce who has served as a Youth Services Librarian at West Baton Rouge Parish and a Library Director at Jefferson Parish Library in Louisiana.
 Bert R. and Judith Boyce wrote frequently throughout the late 1980s to mid-90s on the growth of the bookmobile as a way to provide outreach for rural libraries.
 Additionally, have written as advocates for subject classification in children sections of libraries rather than employing the Dewey Decimal or Library of Congress organization systems to provide clarity of interest for young patrons.
 Additionally, Bert R. Boyce has co-authored two Academic Press book publications.
-First in 1994 along side computer scientist, Dr. Donald H. Kraft and information scientist, Dr. Charles T. Meadow titled Measurement in Information Science.
-Secondly, again with Kraft and Meadow, Boyce co-authored Text Information Retrieval Systems in 2007 along with information scientist, Dr. Carol L. Barry.
+First in 1994 alongside computer scientist, Dr. Donald H. Kraft and information scientist, Dr. Charles T. Meadow titled Measurement in Information Science.
+Secondly, again with Kraft and Meadow, Boyce co-authored Text Information Retrieval Systems in 2007 along with information scientist Carol L. Barry.